ivmartel/dwv/resources/doc/tutorials/architecture.md

 ![classes-layers](classes-layers.png)

 The first level is the stage, this class handles a list of LayerGroups for optional synchronisation.
 A layerGroup is a group of layers associated to an HTML element, for now of type `View` and `Draw`.
+The configuration of the stage is done at the creation of the app.
+See [app::init](./dwv.App.html#init) method for details.

 ![classes-layers-view](classes-layers-view.png)